Standard monomials of $1$-skeleton ideals of multigraphs: Concluding remarks

+The `if part' of the above conjecture holds true because of Corollary \ref{new graphs}.
+To prove the `only if' part, one possible way is to proceed as in Discussion \ref{discussion 2.9} by constructing successive maximal cliques on the set of non-root vertices and derive some results on the number of edges connecting these vertices.

 {\bf Acknowledgements:} I am grateful to Prof. Chanchal Kumar for introducing me to these problems and for his support.
 Many thanks to Abhay Soman and Sushil Bhunia for some helpful discussions and their suggestions.
-The financial support is provided by CSIR, Govt. of India.
+I wish to thank an anonymous referee for some helpful suggestions on an earlier version of this paper.
+The financial support is partially provided by CSIR, Govt. of India and DAE, Govt. of India.